CueNIMBY

 Description

 CueNIMBY provides a visual interface for monitoring and controlling workstation availability for rendering.
-It runs as a system tray application, displays state through color-coded icons, sends desktop notifications for important events, and supports time-based scheduling for automatic state changes.
+It runs as a system tray application with professional icons featuring the OpenCue logo, sends desktop notifications with emoji hints (🔒❌⚠️🔧) for important events, provides direct access to CueGUI, and supports time-based scheduling for automatic state changes.
+CueNIMBY starts even when CueBot is unreachable and automatically reconnects when the connection is restored.

-The application is designed to work alongside RQD’s automatic NIMBY feature, providing users with visibility and manual control while RQD handles automatic protection based on user activity.
+The application is designed to work alongside RQD’s automatic NIMBY feature, providing users with enhanced status detection (CueBot connectivity, host registration, ping monitoring), visibility, and manual control while RQD handles automatic protection based on user activity.

 Options